SeedlingsBabylab/datavyu_scripts/README.md

     * check_comments.rb
     * check_internvals.rb
     * personalinfo.rb

     and therefore performs all of the tasks done in each of the individual script for each column in the **opf** file
 <a name='checkcodes'></a>
 2. check_codes.rb
 A column name needs to be specified, and this script will perform checks on the given column only.
 The checks includes:
      * Speaker length is 3
      * Speaker codes are all uppercase
      * object_present is single letter and lowercase
      * utterance_type is single letter and lowercase
      * none of the codes are empty
 <a name='checkcomments'></a>
 3. check_comments.rb
 A column name needs to be specified, and this script will perform checks on the given column only.
 The checks includes:
      * Every other field of a comment cell should be empty
      * The onset and offset time of a comment cell should be equal
 <a name='checkintervals'></a>
 4. check_intervals.rb
 This script will perform checks on all columns.
 The checks includes:
      * Every non-comment cell's onset is not equal to the offset.
 (In fact, onset should be strictly smaller than offset)
 <a name='personalinfo'></a>
 5. personalinfo.rb
 This script will perform checks on all columns.
 The checks includes:
      * Personal info cell must contain either video or audio info
 <a name='personalinfo'></a>
 6. addID-Video.rb
 This script will add a new attribute **id** to each cell in the first column of every **opf** in a specified folder.
 The new **opf** files with the additional **id** field will be written to another specified output folder.
+7. off.rb
+This script will reconstruct **opf** file from **csv** file.
+Paths to output folder and **csv** file need to be specified in the script.